decktra/model_sandbox/README.md

 This model represent a transfer of money from the user's Gumroad account to its bank, paypal, etc. It `has_one :entry, as: :entriable` and can contain other attributes that are exclusively related to the payout (destination, etc.).
 It delegates amount and date to Entry.

+**Important:** Given that each "money movement" in our data model requires to create or update multiple records (for example, when a product is bought, both a Purchase and a Debit Entry record are created, and the account's balance is updated), a Commitment Control mechanism is required to guarantee data consistency.
+We should then wrap these operations in [Active Record Transaction's](https://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html) protective blocks, where SQL statements are only permanent if they can all succeed as one atomic action.

 ### BalanceSnapshot

 To avoid calculating a huge amount of historical entries when a balance in a given point of time is needed, a snapshot of a balance at the end of each date is recorded by this model.
 Therefore, if Account needs to calculate a balance for a specific time, it only has to get the previous date BalanceSnaphot and add/subsctract all debits/credits (entries) of that day.